qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

  [Install]
  WantedBy=multi-user.target

-Note that the QGIS Server `environment variables <https://docs.qgis.org/3.10/en/docs/user_manual/working_with_ogc/server/config.html#qgis-server-envvar>`_ are defined in a separate file, ``/etc/qgis-server/env``.
-It could look like that:
+Note that the QGIS Server :ref:`environment variables <qgis-server-envvar>` are defined in a separate file, ``/etc/qgis-server/env``.
+It could look like this:

 .. code-block:: qgis